COVID-19 vaccine mandates and proof of vaccination

 Making a human rights complaint about vaccines

-The Commission may accept a complaint when someone has a disability or religious belief and they allege that there was discrimination in employment, services, or tenancy.
+The Commission may accept a complaint when someone has a disability or religious belief, or other

 Next steps after a complaint is accepted

 response to an accepted complaint.
 They may provide information about what accommodations were offered and available.
-They will also be able to provide information explaining why they could not accommodate employees, service recipients, or tenants who are unable to be vaccinated, including why it would be an undue hardship to do so.
+In some cases, they may also be able to provide information explaining why they could not accommodate employees, service recipients, or tenants who were unable to be vaccinated, including why it was an undue hardship to do so.
 It is important to note that hardships, such as concerns about safety, must be real and tangible, not just perceived.